Balrog: Adaptations

 The Balrog in Peter Jackson's The Lord of the Rings: The Fellowship of the Ring set the standard for later representations.

 The Balrog in Ralph Bakshi's 1978 animated version was named Durin's Bane and had large wings like those of a bat.
 Peter Jackson's 2001 and 2002 films The Fellowship of the Ring and The Two Towers had similar wings, expressing its "satanic, demonic nature".
 Earlier artists such as Ted Nasmith had depicted Balrogs without wings; Jackson's films used the design of Tolkien illustrator John Howe, making wings standard, in the same way that Jackson has made pointed ears standard for elves.
 A Balrog appears in The Lord of the Rings: The Rings of Power, with a similar visual design to Jackson's monster.
+It will speak in the upcoming third season (the first time a Balrog has spoken in any medium) and will be voiced by Simon Pegg.

 Balrogs appear in Middle-earth computer and video games and merchandise.
 In the real-time strategy game The Lord of the Rings: The Battle for Middle-earth, and its sequel, both based on Jackson's movies, the Balrog can use its wings, although only in short leaps.
 In the role-playing game The Lord of the Rings: The Third Age, also based on the Jackson movies, the Balrog uses its wings to fly into the air, and comes crashing down, sending a damaging shockwave of flames at the player.
 In another game based on Jackson's movies, The Lord of the Rings: Conquest, the Balrog is a playable hero.

 A Balrog features in King Gizzard & the Lizard Wizard's 2017 album Murder of the Universe (2017) as a giant reanimated monster.
 Songwriter Stu Mackenzie explained: "It might not be the Balrog from Middle Earth, but he is a sort of fire demon."

 Early Dungeons & Dragons books featured Balrogs among other Middle-earth characters like Hobbits and Ents; after a lawsuit brought by the Tolkien Estate, these Tolkien-specific names were changed, the Balrogs becoming Balor, after the one-eyed monster of Irish mythology.

 In culture

 A now-defunct fantasy writing prize, the Balrog Award, was named after the monsters.
 The Japanese anime series Restaurant to Another World introduces a Balrog as a butler; this Balrog is described as polite.
-A character simply named "Balrog" appears as an antagonist in the Indie game Cave Story.
-It has no similarities to the one in The Lord of the Rings rather being an anthropomorphic bar of soap, according to the developer.